-The Economic and Social Council, referred to [the matter] by the President of the Republic, gives its opinion concerning the Bills of law, the ordinances, or the decrees of an economic or social character as well as concerning the proposals of law of the same nature which are submitted to it.
+The Economic, Social and Environmental Council, referred to [a matter] by the President of the Republic, gives its opinion concerning the bills of law, of ordinance, or of decree of an economic, social and environmental character as well as concerning the proposals of law of the same nature which are submitted to it.

-The Economic and Social Council may designate one of its members to present [exposer] before the parliamentary assemblies the opinion of the Council concerning the Bills or proposals of law that have been submitted to it.
+The Economic, Social and Environmental Council may designate one of its members to present [exposer] before the National Assembly the opinion of the Council concerning the bills or proposals of law that have been submitted to it.